 The term "sustainability" does not have a single definition.
-However in the interest of simplicity its various concepts can be traced back to a common denominator.
+However, in the interest of simplicity its various concepts can be traced back to a common denominator.
 Despite the many different definitions that may be used in sustainability discussions, what is fundamentally at stake is our responsibility for future generations and their quality of life, and how our actions today contribute to these goals.

-Taking responsibility and living up to this responsibility are also the central goals of our sustainability strategy.
+Our central sustainability goals are to take responsibility and to live up to this responsibility.
 And we do not just accept this responsibility for future generations.
-We take such responsibility today, by offering people with serious diseases a chance of survival and trying to improve the quality of life of people with chronic illnesses.
-Also, because blood plasma is a natural and replicating raw material, and no significant environmental damage is caused by our production processes, our activities and use of resources and our business will not be a burden on future generations.
+We take on such responsibility today, by offering people with serious diseases a chance of survival and trying to improve the quality of life of people with chronic illnesses.
+Also because blood plasma is a natural and replicating raw material, and no significant environmental damage is caused by our production processes, our activities and use of resources and our business will not be a burden on future generations.